vcolesdev/vcolesdev/README.md

 :arrow_right: Working on personal projects. <br>
 :arrow_right: Completing my Pokedex. <br>
 :arrow_right: Exploring the roguelite genre on Steam. <br>
 :arrow_right: Getting ready for the new WoW expansion.
-For the Horde! <br>
+For the Horde!
+(Update [11/25/24]: Enjoying the anniversary event!) <br>
-:arrow_right: Enjoying a relaxing day in my favorite farming sims. <br>
+:arrow_right: Enjoying a relaxing day in my favorite farming sims, like Stardew Valley. <br>